dalygbarron/vobbango/howItWillWork.md

 of the player.
 Possibly I could just add a second object on top of the player.
 That is also good because it will make hiding and showing it easy as you go between strafe mode and normal mode

+ok to deal with controlling bullets after the fact, we can create a bullet pool construct which is important anyway for memory usage.
+And yeah so you just create these pools and add whatever to them, but they can then have shit done to them.
+Maybe get rid of everything in the normal bullet update function though to save time. that ruins tracking though :/ who cares, no bullet hell uses that ok so the overworld will have a function called add bulletgroup which returns a bullet group object, and it has a function letting you add bullets, with priority mode too. and also a mode letting you get an array of the active bullets, or maybe something that lets you run a function on all of them.
+Oh yeah, all bullets in a group will look the same and have basically the same properties, so for other stuff make another group.